-If the situation can’t be avoided, or if you think it might help if your child learns how to cope better in the situation, a Planned Activities Routine might be a good strategy for you.
+If the situation can’t be avoided, or if you think it might help if your child learns how to cope better in the situation, planning ahead might help you.

 2. Make expectations clear

-Talk with your child before you go into a high-risk parenting situation.
-It helps both of you to be clear about what you expect from the situation and what behaviour is OK.
+Talk with your child before you go into a challenging situation.
+It helps if you’re clear about what you expect from the situation and what behaviour is OK.

-With younger children, it might be less confusing and frustrating for both of you if you simply say what you expect.
-Older children will have their own ideas, so work together to develop a small number of specific rules.
-With older children, this step is more of a negotiation.
-As the parent you have the final say.
+With toddlers and preschoolers, you can say what you expect.
+School-age children will have their own ideas, so work together to develop a few specific rules.
+With school-age children, this step is more of a negotiation, but you still have the final say.

-Effective rules remind your child of what is expected.
-They remind you of what to look for and respond to.
-For example, rules for a doctor’s waiting room might include, ‘Talk quietly’, ‘Ask before you touch’, ‘Be gentle with the toys and magazines’, and ‘Play on the floor next to me’.
+Rules should be clear, simple, and about the behaviour you want to see.
+For example, rules for a doctor’s waiting room might be, ‘Talk quietly’, ‘Ask before you touch’, ‘Be gentle with the toys and magazines’, and ‘Play on the floor next to me’.

-It’s also a good idea to agree in advance on what happens when the rules are followed and when they are broken.
+It’s also a good idea to agree in advance on what happens when the rules are followed and when they’re broken.
 For example, for the doctor’s waiting room you might say, ‘If you stay close to me and ask before you touch, you can play with the toys or read the books.
-If you forget to stay close or touch without asking, you will sit on the chair next to me for one minute’.
+If you forget to stay close or touch without asking, you’ll sit on the chair next to me for one minute’.

 Check that your child understands by asking him to explain the rules and the consequences to you.
-Do this again just before you enter the high-risk situation (for example, just before you go through the door of the doctor’s surgery).
+Do this again just before you enter the challenging situation – for example, just before you go through the door of the doctor’s surgery.

 3. Think of your child as a ‘learner’

-Reduce stress on your child while she is learning
+Reduce stress on your child while she’s learning

-Think about what you can do to decrease stress on your child in a new situation, and give her lots of practice coping in easier situations.
-Give her lots of opportunities to experience success while learning a new skill.
-Once she is coping better, she can graduate to a more challenging situation.
+Think about what you can do to decrease stress on your child in a new situation.
+Give her lots of opportunities to succeed in easier situations while learning a new skill.
+Once she’s coping better, she can try harder situations.
 Here are some examples: